ratchagarn/graphql-code-generator-setup-guide/README.md

 #### `env.local`

-You for setup your `token` if you have authentication on your GraphQL server
+For setup your envoroment variables

 ```
 CODEGEN_AUTH_TOKEN=YOUR_AUTH_TOKEN
 ```

+Replace `YOUR_AUTH_TOKEN` with your `token` for authentication on your GraphQL server

 #### `codegen.json`